Edy Tavares: 2021–22 season

 In the EuroLeague, Tavares made a second straight All-EuroLeague First Team selection.

 In June, Tavares won his third Liga ACB championship.
-On 19 June 2022, he had a double-double of 25 points and 13 rebounds in Game 4 of the finals; the 81–74 win over Barcelona clinched Madrid's title.
+On June 19, 2022, he had a double-double of 25 points and 13 rebounds in Game 4 of the finals; the 81–74 win over Barcelona clinched Madrid's title.
 Tavares was named the ACB Finals MVP after the series in which he averaged 13.2 points, 6.2 rebounds and 20 index rating per game.

 2022–23 season

 Tavares opened the season by helping Madrid win their 5th consecutive Supercopa de España and was named MVP after his 24-point and 12-rebounds performance on against Barcelona in the final.

+Tavares crowned his season by winning the Euroleague Final 79-78 against Olympiakos, being named EuroLeague Final Four MVP for scoring 13 points and collecting a game-high 10 rebounds.